Vietnam.vn - Nền tảng quảng bá Việt Nam

 No swimming signs are placed on some beaches in New Caledonia.
 Photo: AFP

 Residents of New Caledonia, a French overseas territory some 1,200 kilometers (750 miles) east of Australia, are divided between those who want to solve the problem by force and those who urge caution.
-No one knows exactly what drives sharks to appear in unusually large numbers in the bays around the capital, Noumea, and attack humans in 10 reported incidents since 2018.
+No one knows for sure what drives sharks to appear in unusually large numbers in the bays around the capital, Noumea, and attack humans in 10 reported incidents since 2018.

 Local authorities have targeted tiger and bulldog sharks, among the most dangerous sharks.
 However, Martine Cornaille, president of the association Ensemble pour la Planete (Together for the planet, EPLP), said the overall loss of harmless sharks was unacceptable.
 The city has promised to release any bycatch.
 However, Cornaille stressed that the number of fish killed in the cull of 250 tiger and bulldog sharks since 2019 amounts to a “massacre”.
-The indigenous Kanak people of New Caledonia also oppose the shark cull, which is sacred to their culture.
+The indigenous Kanak people of New Caledonia also oppose the shark cull, which is sacred in their culture.

 An Khang (According to Phys.org )